nebari-dev/nebari/docs/source/installation/setup.md

 QHub will be deployed on a cloud of your choice (AWS, Google Cloud, Azure, or Digital Ocean), first preparing requisite cloud infrastructure including a Kubernetes cluster.

-It is suitable for most use cases, especially when:
+It's suitable for most use cases, especially when:
 - You require scalable infrastructure
 - You aim to have a production environment with administration managed via simple configuration stored in git